 - Each accepted applicant is required to purchase a CastleBranch account.
 Specific information is provided to each admitted applicant.

-Students are required to upload the following to their Castle Branch account prior to the start of the Nursing program (specific due date will be provided):
+Students are required to upload the following to an information tracking account selected by the department prior to the start of the Nursing program (specific program and due date will be provided):

 - Physical examination